-How the Cache works · Cloudflare Workers docs
+How the Cache works

 When to use the Cache API:

 This template shows ways to use the cache API.
-For limits of the cache API see limits.
+For limits of the cache API, refer to Limits .